mmorub/gimbal2022/README.md

   // Variables needed for polling gyrometers. const float gyro_y_raw_offset= -82.768;
 ```
 The offset was determined for one of the sensors used in the lab.
-It needs to be adjusted for the instance of the sensor you are using.
+It needs to be adjusted for the particular sensor you are using.
 Carry out these steps to do so:
 * Clear the serial monitor.
-* Run the same arduino sketch as before again, but do not move the camera.
+* Run the arduino sketch in lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/ again, but **do not move the camera this time**.
 * Copy and paste the result in the arduino serial monitor to a text editor and store it in a new file.
 It is convenient to name this file gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/calibration_data_for_matlab.txt, because this filename is used in the matlab script.
 * Run the matlab script check_gyroscope_offset.mlx to determine the offset.
-The result should look like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step001-test-gyroscope/matlab/html/check_gyroscope_offset.html).
+The result of the matlab script should look like this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step001-test-gyroscope/matlab/html/check_gyroscope_offset.html).
+Use this sample output and the sample data files only for debugging your own script.
 * Set the offset in check_gyroscope_data.mlx, and run the test again.
 Check again if the output rembles this [output](https://raw.githack.com/mmorub/gimbal2022/main/lab/step001-test-gyroscope/matlab/html/check_gyroscope_data.html).
+Again, use this output only for debugging and make sure you complete your own run.

 TODO Reduce existing script just so it does not integrate the angular velocity.